MuxuanHe/muxuanhe.github.io/README.md

 #### Publications

-Publications (the content) are defined in the `_data/publications.yml` file, and any PDF files that are served can be placed in the `publications` directory.
+Publications (the content) are defined in the `_data/publications.yml` file, and any PDF files that are served can be placed in the `assets/papers` directory.
 The '_includes/publications.html' defines the aesthetics of the publications page.

 #### Courses